TheInformationLab/dbtEssentialsGuide/ReadMe.md

     ```sh
     dbt test --select customer_withdrawals
     ```
     To test the customer_withdrawals model.
-See how the positive_late_fees test is applied.
+See how the no_negative_values test is applied.

 32. Create a file in the root directory called packages.yml ("/packages.yml")